Shuijing725/Dragon_Wayfinding/README.md

       ```
       rosrun map_server map_saver -f ~/map
       ```
       In your home directory, you will see two files: `map.yaml` and `map.pgm`.
+You can manually edit `map.pgm` to add/remove obstacles if the environment changes.

 2. Collect landmark images and poses.
-For reference, the landmark data in our paper is provided in [`semantic_map/landmark_library`](https://github.com/Shuijing725/dragon_wayfindng/semantic_map/landmark_library).
+For reference, the landmark data in our paper is provided in [`semantic_map/landmark_library`](https://github.com/Shuijing725/Dragon_Wayfinding/tree/main/semantic_map/landmark_library).

    a. **[Turtlebot]** Launch the mobile base (see Step 1a)